Topic models are generative models that can assign probabilities to text.

 However, we only observe documents!

-Each of the \(D\) documents is a probability distribution over the \(K\) topics
+Each of these vectors is a probability distribution (infinite) over topics.

 The multinomial distribution is a probability distribution describing the results of a random variable that can take on one of K possible categories